-A retailer must not offer a supply capacity control product to a customer for any credit management purpose before 1 January 2014.
+A retailer must not offer a supply capacity control product to a customer for any credit management purpose.

 PART 4 DISCONNECTION

 13. GROUNDS FOR DISCONNECTION

 13.1 Non-payment of a bill

 A retailer may only disconnect the supply address of a customer, being a customer who fails to pay the retailer by the relevant pay by date an amount billed in respect of that supply address, if: